 Chester Lake Foot Traction Recommendations

 The first 3km of the Chester Lake winter hike / snowshoe trail climbs up the lower slopes of Mt.
 Chester.
 The trail in this section can be very steep in spots and when the snow gets trampled down it can get icy & very slippery.
-If you wish to do Chester Lake in winter, you will need some form of traction device on your feet.
+If you wish to hike or snowshoe Chester Lake in winter, you will need some form of traction device on your feet.

 Chester Lake Snowshoes